-7.5.1.3 Continuous Temperature Monitoring
+7.5.1.3.
+Continuous Temperature Monitoring

-Continuous temperature monitoring to document the water column profiles shall be performed at three locations in the Reservoir (CCR-1, CCR-2, and CCR-3).
-At each site, Onset HOBO® Water Temp Pro data loggers shall be deployed at 1 m increments, from the 1 m layer to near the sediment/water interface and configured to collect 15-minute interval temperature data.
+Continuous temperature monitoring to document the water column profile shall be performed at one location in the Reservoir, CCR-2.
+The Onset HOBO® Water Temp Pro data loggers shall be deployed at 1 m increments, from the 1 m layer to near the sediment/water interface and configured to collect 15-minute interval temperature data.